-Assessments: Due to the COVID-19 Pandemic, Sacramento County Substance Use Prevention and Treatment is not offering in person youth assessments at this time.
-All assessments are conducted over the phone with the exception of in person requests by the Youth Detention Facility.
+Assessments: Sacramento County Substance Use Prevention and Treatment is offering in person youth assessments upon request.
+Most of the assessments are conducted virtually.
+We offer a simple phone assessment process.
 Same day phone assessment appointments are available.

 Who is eligible for services?